philips-software/terraform-provider-hsdp/README.md

 ## Issues

-* If you have an issue: report it on the [issue tracker](https://github.com/philips-software/terraform-provider-hsdp/issues)
+If you have found an issue, please report it on the [issue tracker](https://github.com/philips-software/terraform-provider-hsdp/issues)

 ## LICENSE